-Supporting Royal Roads University Indigenous and Metis Students
+Supporting Royal Roads University Indigenous Students

 Our ongoing relationship with Indigenous students and their communities is an important pillar in extending our educational reach beyond the classroom experience.

-Our Goal is to provide on campus and on-line learning support and assistance for Indigenous and Metis students interested in our undergraduate and graduate programs or a non-credit training courses offered through the different schools and programs at Royal Roads University.
+Our Goal is to provide on campus and on-line learning support and assistance for Indigenous students interested in our undergraduate and graduate programs or a non-credit training courses offered through the different schools and programs at Royal Roads University.
 One of the keys to our programs is to provide relevant content that will weave indigenous knowledge with topics such as conflict management, communication culture, humanitarian studies, environmental studies, education and technology and interdisciplinary studies, business and tourism and hospitality to current and future students.

-As there is a diversity of Indigenous Students and Metis Students at Royal Roads University, we want to create a cultural space that embodies cultural safety, a space to share knowledge and a place where we offer cultural workshops, lectures, sharing circles and feasts.
+As there is a diversity of Indigenous Students at Royal Roads University, we want to create a cultural space that embodies cultural safety, a space to share knowledge and a place where we offer cultural workshops, lectures, sharing circles and feasts.
 If you have an idea you would like to bring forward as an event for Indigenous Students and the Royal Roads University members, please feel free to contact us.

 We offer flexible academic support that will assist students to find a program that will enhance their already acquired skills and provide them with the resources to apply those skills to their careers.
 We will help students to understand the uniqueness of the learning and teaching model and assist them in making a decision that works for them.
 We will help students to utilize the internal and external support that will assist them in their academic, personal and professional life.

 Financial support services will assist students with their band funding application, or assistance from Metis and other Aboriginal organizations that may provide bursary and grant applications.
 Royal Roads University is currently working to build partnerships to develop funding that will create awards.